chainstacklabs/evm-blockchain-bridge/README.md

 You'll get the contract address in the console.

+> You can test the contracts running `npm run test`.

 ### Front-end

 Rename `/web/.env.example` to `/web/.env` and fill in the details with your wallet address, RPC endpoints and token addresses from the deployed smart contracts.